Wittle-South-LLC/olsnet/README.md

 This repository is intended to be the core project for Our Life Stories.net.
-It implements a container-based web application that has persistence via a MySQL container, a RESTful API implemented as a Python service, and an HTML5 UI implemented using React, React-Router, and Redux, assmebled with webpack.
+It implements a container-based web application that has persistence via a MySQL container, a RESTful API implemented as a Python service, and an HTML5 UI implemented using React, React-Router 4, and Redux, assmebled with webpack.

 ## Project Structure